-Complications from surgery include:
+Complications of surgery may include:

 When to Contact a Medical Professional

-Call your health care provider if:
+Call the provider if:

-Swartz MN, Nath A. Meningitis: bacterial, viral, and other.
+Nath A. Meningitis.
 In: Goldman L, Schafer AI, eds.
 Goldman's Cecil Medicine.
-24th ed.
-Philadelphia, PA: Elsevier Saunders; 2011:chap 420.
+25th ed.
+Philadelphia, PA: Elsevier Saunders; 2016:chap 412.

-- Last reviewed on 9/3/2014
+- Last reviewed on 7/4/2016

-- Joseph V. Campellone, MD, Department of Neurology, Cooper University Hospital, Camden, NJ.
+- Amit M. Shelat, DO, FACP, Attending Neurologist and Assistant Professor of Clinical Neurology, SUNY Stony Brook, School of Medicine, Stony Brook, NY.
 Review provided by VeriMed Healthcare Network.
 Also reviewed by David Zieve, MD, MHA, Isla Ogilvie, PhD, and the A.D.A.M.
 Editorial team.